Rishabh-1999/Community-Website-NodeJS/README.md

 # Community-Website-Web-Project

-It is a Website developed under UCA class for our Web Project.
+Website in which community can interact with each other.It is a Website developed under UCA class for our Web Project.
 To run this website run this command on command prompt on root folder.
 ```
 npm start or node app.js